neo4j-partners/neo4j-sec-edgar/README.md

 # neo4j-edgar
-These scripts download SEC EDGAR data and load. that into Neo4j
+These scripts download SEC EDGAR data and load that into Neo4j

 EDGAR uses HTTP for access.
 A writeup on that is [here](https://www.sec.gov/edgar/searchedgar/accessing-edgar-data.htm).